Dante4109/Sphinx-Documentation-Template/README.md

-# dante4109.github.io
+# AC_Docs
-Repository exists to host developer documentation and other important notes
+Developer Documentation for the Affinity Core Game Client and Web App